Introduction

 Every request to the service must include authentication, i.e.

 username and password (or equivalent).
-For POST
+For POST requests these can be given

-in the (automatically HTTPS = SSL/TLS
+in the (automatically HTTPS = SSL/TLS encrypted) HTTP headers.

 We offer four different alternative ways of supplying these login credentials: